elastic/opbeans-node/README.md

 Run either of the two scripts using `npm run <name>`.

-If running inside docker, you can run it using `docker-compose`, e.g:
+If running inside docker, you can run it using `docker compose`, e.g:

 ```
-docker-compose exec opbeans-node npm run customer-add-redos
+docker compose exec opbeans-node npm run customer-add-redos
 ```

 ## License